dpinela/DeathsDoor.Randomizer/README.md

 The logic is written under the assumption that the player can always return to the starting point of the game - the main lobby of Hall of Doors - at any time; ItemChanger includes the necessary patches to ensure that this remains the case when the randomizer is active.

+The base logic approximately follows the Restricted ruleset used for speedrunning; movement or tricks that aren't allowed by that ruleset should usually be in a custom logic pack.

 [IC-predef]: https://github.com/dpinela/DeathsDoor.ItemChanger/blob/main/ItemChanger/Predefined.cs